Li-Heng-LH/JavaAssociateRevision/README.md

 #### static ####
 * static methods cannot be abstract.
 See below.
 * Question: can static methods be private?
 Yes.
+* Question: can property be private static?
+Yes.
+It can be used for [singleton](https://www.baeldung.com/java-singleton).
 * Question: can static methods be overridden?
 Not exactly overridden.
 But it has no errors.
 [Reference](http://geekexplains.blogspot.com/2008/06/can-you-override-static-methods-in-java.html)
 Static methods are class methods.
 Which static methods to use is resolved during compile time, using only the compile time type information.